Skip to main content

 Be sure you've signed up for a Transifex account.
 Then, after creating an organization, head to your Transifex Dashboard and hit the Create New Project button on the bottom left of your screen.

-Fill in your project details, and when prompted to choose a project type, pick "Web Project" and add the URL of your site.
+Fill in your project details, and when prompted to choose a project type, pick "Live" and add the URL of your site.

 If this is your first project in Transifex, we recommend choosing your project's target languages when creating the project rather than adding them later.